cyber-dojo/cyber-dojo/CONTRIBUTING.md

 cd ..
 ```

-This will create the following directory structure
+This will create the following directory structure.
-(each directory holds a git repo with a `build_test_tag_publish.sh` script):

 ```
 src/cyber-dojo